 More Than Just Therapy

-First line treatment for depression and anxiety disorders depends on the kind of anxiety or depression a teen is diagnosed with, whether they have multiple concurrent disorders, and a few other factors.
-Common treatments will include antidepressants (usually SSRIs), certain anti-anxiety medication, beta blockers, and talk therapy (often in the form of cognitive behavioral therapy).
+First-line treatment for teenage depression and anxiety disorders depends on the diagnosis, whether they have multiple concurrent disorders, and a few other factors.
+Common teenage depression and anxiety treatments will include antidepressants (usually SSRIs), certain anti-anxiety medication, beta blockers, and talk therapy (often in the form of cognitive behavioral therapy).

 In the longer term, a doctor may recommend family therapy and continued group therapy to help teens discover and find out how other people cope with their disorders, form new friendships, and develop a better relationship with their family members.
 Getting informed about your teen’s condition – through their doctor, and through reputable sources of information online – can greatly help them get better, through your support.